ashikur221/GreenCart/README.md

 ---

-## 🧠 What You'll Learn
+## 🧠 What I developing

-In this project, you'll build and deploy a complete grocery delivery platform, starting from the UI all the way to backend APIs and payments:
+In this project, I'll build and deploy a complete grocery delivery platform, starting from the UI all the way to backend APIs and payments:

 - Build a modern e-commerce UI with **React** and **Tailwind CSS**
 - Implement product listing and ordering features for customers